Correct as of 17 October 2020

 Who can have a test?

-Now, anyone (including under fives who were previously excluded) showing any of the three main coronavirus symptoms - a new continuous cough, fever, or, a loss or change to your sense of smell or taste (anosmia) - can get a test.
+- You have any of the three main coronavirus symptoms - a new continuous cough, fever, or, a loss or change to your sense of smell or taste (anosmia).

 Please help the NHS and only ask for a test if you or someone you live with has symptoms now.

 Staff and residents in care homes for older people or people with dementia can also have a test whether or not they have symptoms.